gnsmrky/pytorch-fast-neural-style-for-web/README.md

    - Run `download_saved_models.py` to download the pre-trained `.pth` models.
 4 models will be downloaded and extracted to `saved_models` folder, `candy.pth`, `mosaic.pth`, `rain_princess.pth` and `udnie.pth`

 4. Run inference eval and export the `.pth` model to `.onnx` files.
 For example, to convert `mosaic.pth` to `mosaic.onnx`:
-   - NV GPU: `python neural_style/neural_style.py eval --model saved_models/mosaic.pth --content-image images/content-images/amber.jpg --output-image amber_mosaic.jpg --export_onnx saved_onnx/mosaic.onnx --cuda 1`
+   - nVidia GPU: `python neural_style/neural_style.py eval --model saved_models/mosaic.pth --content-image images/content-images/amber.jpg --output-image amber_mosaic.jpg --export_onnx saved_onnx/mosaic.onnx --cuda 1`
    - CPU: specify `--cuda 0` in the above python command line.
    - The exported `.onnx` model file is saved in `saved_onnx` folder.

 The generated `.onnx` file can then be inferenced by ONNX.js in supported web browsers.

 ## System and web browser resource considerations
-When running inference eval on a resource limited systems, such as CPU + 8GB of RAM, the eval may result in seg fault.
+When running inference eval on a resource limited systems, such as CPU + 8GB of RAM or GPU + 2GB VRAM, the eval may result in seg fault.
 This is mainly due to insufficient memory.
 One quick way around this is to reduce the content image size by specifying `--content-scale`.
 Specify `--content-scale 2` would resize the content image to half for both width and height.

 In the above inference eval, `amber.jpg` is an image of 1080x1080.  `--content-scale 2` would resize down the image to 540x540.
 ```